JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Sphere

-Sphere-shaped structures are useful for evaluating how dimension reduction and clustering algorithms handle curved, symmetric manifolds in high-dimensional spaces.
+Sphere-shaped structures (Figure \@ref(fig:sphere)) are useful for evaluating how dimension reduction and clustering algorithms handle curved, symmetric manifolds in high-dimensional spaces.
 The package provides functions to generate a variety of spherical forms, including simple circles, uniform spheres, grid-based spheres, and complex arrangements like clustered spheres within a larger sphere.
 These shapes help test how well methods preserve symmetry, curvature, and cluster separation.
 Table \@ref(tab:sphere-tb-html) summarizes these functions.

 <div class="layout-chunk" data-layout="l-body">